 PhD, Princeton University

-Each of my current projects focuses in some way on the relationships between mythology, religion and “mental states,” as a point of entry for rethinking the history of capitalism and the history of economic thought.
+Each of my current projects focuses in some way on the relationships between mythology, religion and/or “mental states,” as a point of entry for the re-thinking the history of global capitalism.
 My current book project, Mythos-Economicos: Archaic Analogies and Modern Economics, explores the prevalence of mythological references and analogies in economic theory from the 18th century to the present era.
-Each chapter is organised around the various reverberations of specific myths.
-The goal is not only to revisit the use of these metaphors by economic theorists, but also to revisit the history of economics as a form of modern myth-making.
-Here I don't think of myths in opposition to the "real" but rather in terms of what William James called "animating beliefs."
-In a similar frame, I am also currently pursuing projects on the financial records of certain religious institutions and on the economic concepts embedded in psychoanalytic theory from Freud onward.
+Each chapter is organised around the metaphorical reverberations of specific myths.
+The goal is not only to revisit the use of these metaphors by economic theorists, but also to revisit the history of economics partially as a fundamentally myth-making enterprise, ever embedded within the structures of a particular world historical conjuncture.

 - Global Flesh and Spirit: The Information Age as Seen from the League of Nations.
 Manuscript, forthcoming 2016.